niharika412/udacity_courses/data_wrangling_using_mongodb/README.md

-The notebook is the implementation of the final project done after Udacity's "Data Wrangling with MongoDB" Nanodegree where the following steps are performed to make the data ready for insertion into the database:
+The notebook is the implementation of the final project done after Udacity's <b>"Data Wrangling with MongoDB"</b> Nanodegree where the following steps are performed to make the data ready for insertion into the database:

 🎈 Data Extraction for any specific area from openstreetmap.org